kjkoster/lego-wedo-java/README.md

 # lego-wedo-java
-Java library for LEGO WeDo, supports multiple hubs
+Another Java library for LEGO WeDo.
+This library supports multiple hubs.

 # Getting Started
 Here's a quick way to get started.
 First, clone and build the code.